demomorty/jazz-album-covers-infinite-scroll-demo/README.md

 ## 🙏 Credits

-Saxophone illustration designed using AI-based generation, color-matched for consistency.
+Saxophone illustration designed using AI-based generation.
-Background texture by Transparent Textures (if applicable).
 Album data provided by the iTunes Search API.